Barbora Krejčíková: 2021: French Open titles, Olympic gold, WTA Finals champion

-Krejčíková began the season ranked world No. 65, and lost in the second round in Abu Dhabi to Yulia Putintseva.
-She reached the quarterfinals at the Grampians Trophy, beating Lauren Davis and fourth seed Elena Rybakina before losing to Jennifer Brady.
-While Krejčíková's singles run at the Australian Open was brief, losing in the second round to Ekaterina Alexandrova for the second year in a row, she and Siniaková reached the doubles final but lost to Elise Mertens and Aryna Sabalenka.
+Krejčíková began the season ranked world No. 65 and reached the quarterfinals at the Grampians Trophy, losing to Jennifer Brady.
+For the second year in a row, she and Siniaková reached the Australian Open,doubles final but lost to Elise Mertens and Aryna Sabalenka.
 She won the mixed doubles for the third straight year, returning to partner with Rajeev Ram.

 In the Middle East swing, Krejčíková's most notable result in doubles was making the Doha semifinals with Siniaková, before losing to Jeļena Ostapenko and Monica Niculescu.
 In singles, Krejčíková progressed to the final following wins over Ostapenko, Svetlana Kuznetsova, and 16th seed Maria Sakkari.
 There, she lost to Garbiñe Muguruza.
 This result entered Krejčíková into the top 40 in singles for the first time.
 At the Madrid Open, Krejčíková and Siniaková won the women's doubles title, beating Demi Schuurs and Gaby Dabrowski in the final for their biggest title since Wimbledon in 2018.
 At Strasbourg, Krejčíková won her maiden singles title, beating Sorana Cîrstea in the final.

 At the French Open, Krejčíková defeated Kristýna Plíšková, Ekaterina Alexandrova and Elina Svitolina to reach the fourth round.
 She then defeated 2018 finalist Sloane Stephens, 6–2, 6–0 to reach her first Grand Slam singles quarterfinal.
 She there defeated Coco Gauff in straight sets to set up a semifinal with Maria Sakkari, which she won in three sets, saving a match point en route.
 In her first ever Grand Slam final in only her fifth main draw singles appearance, Krejčíková beat Anastasia Pavlyuchenkova in three sets to claim her first Grand Slam singles title.
 As a result, she entered the top 15 in singles for the first time in her career.
 In doubles, Krejčíková and Siniaková beat the Plíšková sisters in an all Czech quarterfinal and Bernarda Pera and Magda Linette in the semifinals.
 They then defeated Bethanie Mattek-Sands and Iga Świątek in straight sets to claim their second French Open title, and the first singles/doubles sweep in Paris since Mary Pierce in 2000.
 As a result, Krejčíková & Siniaková reclaimed the No. 1 and No. 2 doubles positions, respectively.